unutk4n/finance-by-unutkan/notes.md

 However, because we've imported just ttk itself, we'll need to prefix anything inside that submodule.
 For example: Calling Entry() would refer to the Entry class inside the tkinter module(classic widget).
 We'd need ttk.Entry() to use the Entry class insde ttk (themed widget)

+# when other window gets opened closing the main windows doesn't effect the others.
+Why